 - Ted Lasso TV

-To get more shortcuts like these, check out my own Shortcuts Catalog where I hosted up-to-date versions of these shortcuts as well as many examples for the Shortcuts app.
+To get more shortcuts like these, check out Matthew Cassinelli's Shortcuts Catalog which has up-to-date versions of these shortcuts as well as many examples for the Shortcuts app.

 Matthew Cassinelli is a writer, podcaster, video producer, and Shortcuts creator.
 After working on the Workflow app before it was acquired by Apple and turned into Shortcuts, Matthew now shares about how to use Shortcuts and how to get things done with Apple technology.